 Globalization and localization

-You can format the report contents to any language that will help users from different locales.
+You can format the report contents to any language that helps your users from different locales.

-Users can localize all static text of the WPF Report Viewer to any preferred language.
+Users can localize all static text of the Angular Report Viewer to any preferred language.